agritsik/js-features/closures.md

 init();
 ```

-When you invoke a function that defines local variables, these variables are saved on the **scope object**.

-This concept of scope object is very different from, say, C or C++, where local variables are stored on stack.
-In JavaScript, scope objects are allocated in heap instead (or at least they behave like this), so they might stay allocated even if function already returned.

 ## Closures

 **Closure** is when a function is able to remember and access its lexical scope even when that function is executing outside its lexical scope.